TEDDYDAN2003/machine-learning-auto-mpg-model/README.md

 2. Helps detect overfitting
 If your model performs great on training data but poorly on CV folds, it’s probably overfitting.

-importance of Cross-validation : acts as a safeguard — it simulates how your model would do on truly unseen data
+importance of Cross-validation : acts as a safeguard — it simulates how your model would do on truly unseen data  and  If your model performs great on training data but poorly on CV folds, it’s probably overfitting.